June 2017 Fed Rate Hike – Why Credit Card Interest Rates are About to Get More Expensive

 Steps to Counter the Effect of the June 2017 Fed Rate Hike

 A hike in the interest rate means a hike in a card holder’s debt burden.
 If you have a card with a variable interest rate, you’ll want to act quickly to offset the effects of the June 15, 2017, rate hike.
 If it’s possible, pay off your credit card debt.
 You could use the debt snowball for that: Basically, the debt snowball method asks you to make extra money to put toward your debt.
-These funds can come from a part-time job or by selling off some of your stuff.
+These funds can come from a part-time job or by selling off some of your property not used.

 If that isn’t an option for you right now, at least try to get a credit card with a 0% interest rate that allows for a balance transfer.
 Eventually, your balance will go up, but you may be able to pay the balance off before it does.
+0% intro credit cards is another way to save money while paying down principle on credit cards that accrue interest.

 Last Thoughts on June 2017 Fed Rate Hike on Credit Cards